 Depending on the thickness, a row cover can provide 2 to 10 degrees Fahrenheit (1 to 6 degrees Celsius) of cold protection.
 Heavyweight row covers are better for protecting plants from hard frost or intense sunlight.

-Often, a series of half-hoops are used to support a row cover so that it doesn’t come in contact with the plants themselves.
+Often, a series of half-hoops are used to support a row cover.
+That way, the cover won’t come in contact with the plants themselves (if they do, it can allow frost damage to occur).

-A greenhouse is a structure with glass or plastic sides or roofing.
+A greenhouse is a structure with glass or plastic sides and roofing.
 It traps energy from sunlight and warms the air and soil inside the greenhouse.

 Some greenhouses have vents to let in air if the temperature inside gets too hot.
 Otherwise, you will need to open the door slightly to allow air circulation.